-Under the Bankruptcy Act regulated by the Australian Financial Security Authority, acceptance of a Part IX debt agreement or execution of a personal insolvency agreement prevents a creditor taking further action against a debtor in relation to their provable debts.
+Under the Bankruptcy Act regulated by AFSA, acceptance of a Part IX debt agreement or execution of a personal insolvency agreement prevents a creditor taking further action against a debtor in relation to their provable debts.
 A debtor is released from these debts after discharge from bankruptcy, or when all the obligations under the debt agreement are completed.
 A personal insolvency agreement may provide that the debtor is released from provable debts.
 Most unsecured debts will be provable.